cckuqui/mars-scraping-excercise/readme.md

 ## Data inside the repository

-In this repository you'll see two app.py files, the one with the word 'simple' at the name, is the one used in the deployement of the [site](https://results-scrape-mars.herokuapp.com/) without the scraping function.
-Since this code was created using a chromedriver and it's not compatible with Heroku, I had to simplify the deployed site to only show the latest scrape rather than doing the scraping directly.
+In this repository you'll see two folders.
+The one name Original, is the original code written for this exercise, which works locally with the appropiate keys for twitter and mongodb.
+The second folder called Simple, is a simpler version of the code that only displays the latest result of the scrape that was originally in the Heroku application since this code was writen using a chromedriver and it's not compatible with Heroku.

+I'm currently working on deployment site with the scrape function with the aid of buildpacks, the site is deployed but the scrape is still not working properly.

 ### Copyright